HarpreetGh/CSCI191T-Corona-Weather-Reporters/README.md

    - LaTeX files, PDF, graph images for our report.
 3. Folder: Gannt Chart & Workflow
    - Ganttchart workflow depicting the flow and schedule for this project.
+4. File: The Study of Weather Effects on COVID-19
+   - PDF that reports our findings.